EugenMayer/concourse-our-open-pipelines/README.md

  - enable you to login into multiple private registries at the same time
  - which helps you building images which derive from image `1` form private registry `A` and pushing image `2` to registry B
  - avoids using `docker save/load` at all costs, since both are very slow and blocking - push / pull is a lot faster

 Source can be found [here](https://github.com/EugenMayer/docker-image-resource-ng) The docker-image can be found under [eugenmayer/concourse-docker-image-resource](https://hub.docker.com/r/eugenmayer/concourse-docker-image-resource/)

+### static-download-resource

+Replaces / reimplements the `archive-resource` with [static-download-resource](https://github.com/EugenMayer/concourse-static-download-resource)

+ - enables you to pull in static artefacts (fixed version) from any URL
+ - supports basic auth for authentication
+ - you can use this in a pipeline, not only in `execute`

+Source and docs can be found at [static-download-resource](https://github.com/EugenMayer/concourse-static-download-resource).The docker-image can be found under [eugenmayer/concourse-static-download-resource](https://hub.docker.com/r/eugenmayer/concourse-static-download-resource/)